JITx-Inc/microchip-networking/README.md

 # KSZ9563 3 Port Network Switch
 ## circuit
-This module defines many of the supporting features for instantiating the [KSZ9563](https://www.microchip.com/en-us/product/ksz9563) network switch in a design, including bypass capacitors, power filters, and crystal resonators.
+This module defines many of the supporting features for instantiating the [KSZ9563](https://www.microchip.com/en-us/product/ksz9563) network switch in a design, including:
+- Configuration passives
+- Bypass capacitors
+- Power filters
+- Crystal resonators

 This module makes the underlying component instance `netsw` public so that the user can directly access ports as necessary.